 I should, in all fairness, share that Andy regularly works outside in harsh weather conditions and Mackenzie is ten.

 After arriving way too early to check in to our hotel (yes, we stopped to check), we decided to try out their recommendation for breakfast: the Astronomical Pancake House.
 Blah.
-The cinnamon swirl pancakes were huge and yummy- if you’re looking to have desert for breakfast.
-Which I was, until I started.
+The cinnamon swirl pancakes were huge and yummy- if you’re looking to have dessert for breakfast.
+Which I was until I started.
 Mackenzie and Andy ordered eggs with potatoes and bacon.
 Again, blah.
 Not bad but totally forgettable.
-Except for the price! $24 dlls for two adult and one kids breakfast.
+Except for the price! $24 dollars for two adult and one kid’s breakfast.
 I know it’s a typical amount but I left feeling like my belly was full but my soul missed breakfast.
 My yardstick for recommending something is always whether or not I would do it again and, unfortunately, I would just not return to this breakfast place.
-Again, not because it’s bad, but because with plenty of options to choose from this one did one win me over.
+Again, not because it’s bad, but because with plenty of options to choose from this one did not win me over.

 Yes, I use words like “soul” when I’m talking about food.
 Yes, it is that important to me.

 Wet and Cold: ThePerfect Conditions for an Adventure

 So we left the breakfast place and went straight to the Colonial Williamsburg visitor center.
 A monster of a building with two long rows of help desks (all but one closed because, again, this is February), it was pretty much empty except for workers and a few wandering people.
 At 1:30pm-ish we had a wonderful conversation with a volunteer who answered all of our questions and offered plenty of tips.